dori-dev/youtube-playlist-total-times/README.md

 #
 ## How to Use
-Download chromedriver from [Here](https://chromedriver.chromium.org/downloads) and Extract it.
+Download chromedriver(for your chrome version) from [Here](https://chromedriver.chromium.org/downloads).</br>
-Move chromedriver to project folder and rename
+Extract it and move chromedriver to project folder.